ttencate/aoc2016/17_csharp/README.md

 fancy-pants language like C# to drop in an A\* heuristic, so I'll do that from the start.
 But wait... no built-in priority queue implementation?
 Seriously?
 I could grab one off the internet, but where's the fun in that?
 I'll roll my own.
+Good practice.
+And guess what: the solution worked as soon as I got it to compile.

+So, onwards to part two!
+Imagine my surprise when all my cleverness turned out to be pointless: we are effectively asked to enumerate _all_ paths now!
+So I stripped out the now useless `MinHeap` code and dropped in a simple recursive method.
+Worked right away.